-Pre-requisites: CAI-113, CAI-114, CAI-117, CAI-118 and CAI-119
+Pre-requisite: CAI 115, CAI 114, CAI 117, CAI 118, and CAI 119

-CBP 121 Basic Bench Work
+CBP 121 Basic Bench Work 2 CR

 Emphasis will be on various bread mixing methods and their characteristics.
 Students will learn the relationship between mixing and fermentation.
 The understanding of gluten and its importance in the bakeshop will be a key component to the lab.
 Lean and rich doughs will be produced using hands-on techniques.
 Also the craft of artisan breads will be taught using a diversity of pre-ferments and sponges showing their advantages and disadvantages.
+Pre-requisite: CAI-119

-CBP 124 Tarts, Tortes and Gateaux
+CBP 124 Tarts, Tortes and Gateaux 2 CR

 Students will utilize cake mixing methods to create traditional and nontraditional desserts.
 The use of timeless fillings and icings such as ganache and Bavarian cream will culminate with the student creating classical desserts such as Linzer Torte, Sacher Torte and Gateau St. Honore.
 The ever popular cupcake will also be produced showing its versatility in today's market.
-Pre-requisite: CAI-129

-CBP 211 Meringues, Souffles, and Frozen Desserts 2 CR Students will learn how to work with an ice cream machine to create basic frozen desserts, such as sorbets, sherbets, ice creams, and Italian ices.
+CBP 211 Meringues, Souffles, and Frozen Desserts 2 CR

+Students will learn how to work with an ice cream machine to create basic frozen desserts, such as sorbets, sherbets, ice creams, and Italian ices.
 Techniques to produce meringues and their various applications will be taught.
-An introduction of hot and cold souffles completes the course.
+An introduction of hot and cold soufflés completes the course.

 Prerequisite: CBP-124

-CBP 212 Desserts for Restaurant and in Store Retail 2 CR This class is designed for students to have an understanding of a different career option available in the pastry arts.
+CBP 212 Desserts for Restaurant and in Store Retail 2 CR

+This class is designed for students to have an understanding of a different career option available in the pastry arts.
 The class is divided into two distinct styles of desserts.
 The first half of the class will be devoted to learning restaurant and café style pastries along with the art of plating.
 The second half of the course will cover the mass production aspect of the pastry industry.
 The focus will be on in-store retail/bakery style desserts using pre-mixes.
 Prerequisite: CBP-211